-and follow the tramline through deep cuttings past two short trestles.
+Back on the main Billygoat walking track, pass the junction for the Tarawaere and Hihi tramping tracks and follow the tramline through deep cuttings past two short trestles.
 Near the hauler site at the top of the incline there are good views of Billygoat Falls (180 m).
-From here, it is another half hour to the Tarawaere car park, with a 300-m walk back along the road to the road end car park.
+From here, it is another half hour to the Billygoat Track car park, with a 300-m walk back along the road to the road end car park.

-WARNING:

-View from the Pinnacles.
+WARNING

-At the time this brochure went to print, there was no swing bridge at the end of this track, where the Billygoat track and Tarawaere track meet the Kauaeranga river.
+At the time this brochure went to print, there was no swing bridge at the end of this track, where the Billygoat track and Tarawaere track meet the Kauaeranga River.
 A river crossing is required.
 Please check with the Kauaeranga Visitor Centre for an update.

-11. Kauaeranga road end - Pinnacles Hut (2.5-3 hr one way) From the road end car park, walk to the swingbridge across the river, continue alongside the river to Webb Creek, then follow the historic packhorse route to the Hydro Camp (1.5-2 hr).
-(See 10 for more detailed information.)
+Pinnacles Hut (2 hr 30 min - 3 hr one way)

+From the Pinnacles Track car park, walk to the swingbridge across the Kauaeranga River, continue alongside the river to Webb Creek, then follow the historic packhorse route to the Hydro Camp (1 hr 30 min - 2 hr).
+This section is covered in more detail in the 'Kauaeranga Kauri Trail' description.

 The track from the Hydro Camp climbs and sidles around a hill before following a more open ridge.
 Enjoy impressive views down a branch of the Tairua River and the rugged volcanic landforms of Tauranikau and the Pinnacles.

 The hut (bookings required) is a short walk down a signposted side track.
 Total distance 6 km.
 Look for the remains of the Dancing Camp Dam 5 min down a track from the hut.
-This stringer flume dam, built in 1921, was the second largest dam in the valley and was partly restored in 1994 (see photo on page 17).
-12. Pinnacles Hut - Pinnacles (40 min one way) A steady climb, steep in places, follows a well-constructed, stepped path, 1km in length, to the summit of the Pinnacles (759 m).
+This stringer flume dam, built in 1921, was the second largest dam in the valley and was partly restored in 1994 (see photo on page 24).
+This is the only complete kauri dam remaining in New Zealand.

+௺ Pinnacles Hut - Pinnacles (40 min one way)

+A steady climb, steep in places, follows a well-constructed, stepped path, 1 km in length, to the summit of the Pinnacles (759 m).
 Here there are spectacular views of the bush, mountains and coastline of the eastern Coromandel Peninsula.
 Please take care at the summit.

 Note: this is a tramping track.

-13. Billygoat Landing Track (20 min/1 km return) From the road end car park, follow the Kauri Trail for about 10 min before turning onto Billygoat Landing Track just after the swing bridge.
-There are good views of the Billygoat Falls (180 m high) and the Billygoat incline, built in 1921.
-A steam hauler was used to lower logs on trucks down the incline to Billygoat Landing.
-The logs were then hauled across the main river and loaded onto the Kauaeranga Tramline.